Herod Archelaus: Biography

-Archelaus then left to feast with his friends.
-It was evening and as the darkness settled, a mourning and wailing began over the city.
-Archelaus began to worry as people begin streaming into the temple area and those who wailed for the loss of the teachers continued their very loud mourning.
-The people were escalating in their threatening behavior.
+While people were mourning the death of the teachers, Archelaus began to worry as a crowd started streaming into the temple area, and the masses were escalating in their threatening behavior.
 Henry St. John Thackeray's translation of Josephus here states it thus: "The promoters of the mourning for the doctors stood in the body of the temple, procuring recruits for their faction".
-Josephus does not tell us who these "promoters of the mourning", who recruit from within a body inside the Temple, could have been.

-Archelaus then sent a general, some other people, and finally a "tribune in Command of a Cohort" to reason with these "Seditionists", to stop their "innovations" and wait until Archelaus could return from Rome and Caesar.
+So Archelaus sent a general and a "tribune in command of a cohort" to reason with these "Seditionists" and wait until Archelaus could return from Rome.
 Those who came from Archelaus were stoned, with many killed.
-After the stoning, those who stoned the soldiers returned to their sacrifices, as if nothing had happened.
-Josephus does not tell who performed the sacrifices in the Temple.
-It was after midnight, and Archelaus suddenly ordered the entire army into the city to the temple.
-Josephus records the death toll at 3000.
+After midnight Archelaus ordered the entire army into the city to the temple where the insurrectionists had gone to perform sacrifices; Josephus records the death toll at 3000.
 Archelaus sent heralds around the city announcing the cancellation of Passover.